Monday was the third and last day of the Edmonton Heritage Festival.

 They put on one of the best shows by far, and although the announcer admitted that it’s impossible to impart their thousands of years of history and culture in a 20-minute show, I learn a little bit more every time I see them perform.

 We didn’t do as much shopping this time as we normally do.
-Partly because most of the merchandise really doesn’t change, but also because we prefer to purchase items as souvenirs when we actually visit a country.
-The Heritage Festival does offer a wide variety of trinkets, take-home snacks, clothing and jewelry though.
+Partly because most of the merchandise really doesn’t change.
+But also because we prefer to purchase items as souvenirs when we actually visit a country.
+The Edmonton Heritage Festival does offer a wide variety of trinkets, take-home snacks, clothing and jewelry though.

 Even drums, if you felt so inclined!